cmandap/code-challenge-template/README.md

 Models WeatherRecord and WeatherStationStats maintain a foreign key reference to the WeatherStation.
 Models WeatherRecord, WeatherStation, and CropYieldRecord models maintain row metadata for additional information.

+<a name="ingestion"></a>
+<h2>Data Ingestion</h2>
+Data ingestion scripts to populate the weather, crop yield data from files to models can be found under [scripts](https://github.com/cmandap/code-challenge-template/tree/main/apps/weather_crop_info/scripts) folder.
+Both scripts [ingest_crop_yield_records](https://github.com/cmandap/code-challenge-template/blob/main/apps/weather_crop_info/scripts/ingest_crop_yield_records.py) and [ingest_weather_records](https://github.com/cmandap/code-challenge-template/blob/main/apps/weather_crop_info/scripts/ingest_weather_records.py) ensures that only missing records are created, records are updated otherwise.
+Currently, the files are being processed sequentially in both the scripts.
+Parallel processing of files will result in better performance therefore, a TODO for the same has been created.